Gensee Crate Coding-agent runtime defense

 ·

-SidecarWorks with unmodified agents
+SidecarWorks with unmodified coding agents

 ·